CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 | **Stack Overflow** | Technical solutions |
 | **Plugin GitHub Issues** | Bug tracking |

-If you encounter abandoned plugins, you can fork the repository or create custom wrapper plugins using Capacitor's Bridges.
+If you encounter abandoned plugins, you can fork the repository or create custom wrapper plugins using React Native's Bridges.

 To avoid common maintenance challenges, automate testing routines to identify: